-Development of TRIGAT commenced under a European programme involving France, Germany and the United Kingdom.
+Development of TRIGAT commenced under a European programme involving France, Germany, and the UK.

 In July 2000, the UK decided to withdraw from the TRIGAT MR programme, followed in September by the Netherlands.
 In 2001, the UK and France withdrew from the TRIGAT LR programme.

-Germany completed development of the missile and placed a production contract for the missile in June 2006.
-680 PARS 3 LR missiles are to be delivered by 2014 for the German Army Tiger UHT helicopter.
+Germany completed the development of the anti-tank missile and placed a production contract for the missile in June 2006.
+680 PARS 3 LR missiles were delivered by 2014 for the German Army Tiger UHT helicopter.

 TRIGAT LR air launched missile